ronami/HypeScript/README.md

 ## 🐬 Extremely-Typed

-> A (very) simplified implementation of TypeScript's type-system written in TypeScript's own type-system
+> A simplified implementation of TypeScript's type-system written in TypeScript's own type-system

 ### Introduction